Trees

 }

-In Make a connected graph a tree the connected graph is reduced to its spanning tree by removing all non-tree edges.
+In Create Spanning Tree, the connected graph is reduced to a spanning tree by removing non-tree edges.

 if (!analyzer.isTree(false)) {